StyNW7/SEASalon/README.md

 - Database: Database SQlite
 - Front-end: HTML, CSS, JavaScript, and  jQuery

+## Prerequisite

+1. Python 3.x has been installed in your system.
+2. Pip (package manager for Python) has been installed in your system.
+3. Git has been installed in your system (If you prefer to use Git)

 ## How to Use Website

 This website is not